jbzteam/jbzteam.github.io/_posts/2017-09-18-EkoPartyCTF2017-silkroad.md

 ```

 That PHP version is old and has some known vulnerabilities, furthermore no other PHP challenges had that header exposed so we guessed it was there on purpose.
-Checking PHP vulnerabilities we spotted the https://httpoxy.org/ and we gave it a shot:
+Checking PHP vulnerabilities we spotted the [HTTPoxy](https://httpoxy.org/) vuln and we gave it a shot:

 ```
 $ torsocks curl -I -H 'Proxy: 127.0.0.1:1' https://silkroadzpvwzxxv.onion/ -k